-The Strategic Programs Division is comprised of five departments, including Communications and Development, Claims Operations, Risk Management, and Document Processing.
+The Strategic Programs Division is comprised of four departments, including Communications and Development, Claims Operations, Enterprise Risk, and Document Processing.

-The Risk Management Department provides Risk Management, Insurance, and Continuity of Operations Planning services to client agencies.
+The Enterprise Risk Department provides risk management, insurance, and Continuity of Operations (COOP) planning services to client agencies.
 SORM’s Risk Managers assist state agencies in establishing and maintaining risk management programs to protect state employees, state assets, and the public served; they also support the insurance, COOP, and workers’ compensation programs.
 SORM’s Insurance Managers develop and administer insurance programs to transfer the financial risk of the state, and provide consultative insurance services to our clients.
-In coordination with the Office of Homeland Security, Texas Division of Emergency Management, and Department of Information Resources, SORM’s Continuity Planner assists agencies with the implementation of the Continuity of Operations Planning (COOP).
+In coordination with the Office of Homeland Security, Texas Division of Emergency Management, and Department of Information Resources, SORM’s Continuity Planner assists agencies with the implementation of the Continuity of Operations planning.

 Claims Operations performs initial file investigations of each reported injury and determines compensability.
 Claims examiners handle all aspects of claims as required by law and policy.